robert17/iotf-rtd/docs/applications/api.rst

 HTTP API for Applications
 =========================

-The Internet of Things Foundation API can be used to interact with your organization in the Internet of Things Foundation.
+The IoT Platform API can be used to interact with your organization in the IoT Platform.

 API Capabilities
 ----------------

-The IoTF API supports the following functionality for applications:
+The IoT Platform API supports the following functionality for applications:

 - View organization details.
 - Bulk device operations (list all, add, remove).